hl7au/au-fhir-childhealth/pages/_includes/guidance.md

  </tbody>
 </table>

-## Open Issues and Decisions NCDHC Profile Implementation
+## Open Issues and Decisions in NCDHC Profile Implementation

 The table below describes the open issues and decisions in implementing the profiling for the described usage scenarios.